dgtlkitchen/vrf/PRD.md

     - `ExtendVoteHandler` will stop emitting VRF vote extensions.
     - `VerifyVoteExtensionHandler` will ignore any VRF extensions for randomness (but may log them as a misconfiguration).
     - `PreBlock` will no longer fail blocks due to missing or invalid randomness and will skip writing new `VrfBeacon` entries.
-    - VRF consumers (precompile, keeper, gRPC queries) will observe “no randomness available” for subsequent heights (errors / reverts), even though historical beacons remain queryable at earlier heights.
+    - VRF consumers (keeper, gRPC queries) will observe “no randomness available” for subsequent heights (errors / reverts), even though historical beacons remain queryable at earlier heights.
   - When the drand network is healthy again and operators are confident in the configuration, governance can submit another proposal to set `VrfParams.enabled = true` to restore full VRF enforcement.
 - This mechanism allows the chain to remain live during extended drand outages while making the loss of randomness **explicit and visible** in parameters, logs, and metrics, rather than silently degrading security.
 - Limitation: